 Also, pitching wedges can handle difficult lies around the green, allowing you to create sufficient spin and punch on your shot.

-Also, a sand wedge has a little more trouble with thick grass, and it can be tough to hit soundly without a decent lie.
+📋 Keep in mind: A sand wedge has a little more trouble with thick grass, and it can be tough to hit soundly without a decent lie.

 Distances Of Pitching Wedges And Sand Wedges